megha-a7/A-Searching-Application-Using-React/THEORY.md

 manifest.json - contains metadata associated with your app, like app's name, author, description ~ configuration of  the app. purpose - install the app to the homescreen of a device, providing your users with quicker access and a richer experience.
 It also contains imfo about the icon to display on a device's homescreen and by default sets the apps to display in standalone mode when launched from home screen.

+Jest is used for writing unit tests of your computer and logic.
+You run unit tests on the individual units or components of the app to make sure that they work as intended.
+'.spec.js' or 'test.js' or if your test files are placed inside special test folders Jest will find those folder and run your tests.